Quran tools

 How to start parsing the Quran today

 Open the homepage demo, paste any ayah, and submit.
-You'll see word-by-word analysis instantly.
-For unlimited daily parsing across the whole Quran, plus practice exercises, mastery certificates, and offline access, install the Irab app on iOS or Android.
-The app's free tier covers most casual study; Plus unlocks unlimited.
+You'll see word by word analysis instantly.
+For higher daily limits, practice, challenges, dictionaries, the grammar library, OCR, PDF export, analytics, and annual mastery certificates, install the Irab app on iOS or Android.

 1. Try the demo first.
 No signup.
-Click here to try the live Quran parser on the homepage.
+Click here to try the live i'rab parser on the homepage.

 2. Install the app.
 Available free on Google Play and the App Store.
 Includes daily i'rab analyses on the free tier.